keith-E/Porky/README.md

 Another useful guide from TensorFlow: [Quick Start: Distributed Training on the Oxford-IIIT Pets Dataset on Google Cloud](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/running_pets.md)

 ##### Extract the Latest Checkpoint
-Once you're satisified with accurracy of your machine learning session, you can kill the TensorFlow process and extract the latest checkpoints for your trained model.
+Once you're satisfied with accurracy of your machine learning session, you can kill the TensorFlow process and extract the latest checkpoints for your trained model.
 If you used the Google Cloud Platform, the checkpoint files will be contained within your storage bucket.

 [A checkpoint will typically consist of three files](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/exporting_models.md):
 * model.ckpt-${CHECKPOINT_NUMBER}.data-00000-of-00001